Do “Gentle” And “Badger” Go Together?

 Next comes the rescue mechanism.
 One log over the side, let go and run for your life.
 That simple!
 When that badger climbed out, it jumped down no worse for wear and proceeded to circle round the big reservoir looking for something while it growled non-stop and so it went on its way, growling until we couldn’t hear it anymore.

-I could tell you lots of facts about badger but I think a video as best for people who want to know more about these otherwise very cute creatures who enjoy their own company best.
+I could tell you lots of facts about badgers but I think a video as best.
+This way people who want to know more about these otherwise very cute creatures – who generally enjoy their own company best – and what they can get up to.

-See this next funny video for some answers to how the badger could have managed to get into the tank and when you see this video you’ll know.
+See this next funny video for some answers to how the badger could have managed to get into the tank and when you see the first video you’ll know.

 Video run time: 4:11